1951 Jammu and Kashmir Constituent Assembly election: Sheikh Abdullah ministry

-Later D. P. Dhar, Mubarak Shah, Major Piara Singh and Ghulam Mohiuddin Hamdani were appointed as Deputy Ministers.
+Later on, D. P. Dhar, Khwaja Mubarak Shah, Major Piara Singh and Ghulam Mohiuddin Hamdani were appointed as Deputy Ministers.

 Bakshi Ghulam Mohammad ministry

-Following intense frictions with the Jammu Praja Parishad in Jammu and the Head Lama Kushak Bakula of Ladakh, as well as ongoing frictions with the Union government, Sheikh Abdullah was dismissed from the post of Prime Minister by the Sadr-e-Riyasat (Head of State) Karan Singh in August 1953.
+Following intense frictions with the Jammu Praja Parishad in Jammu and the Head Lama Kushak Bakula of Ladakh, as well as ongoing frictions with the Union government, Sheikh Abdullah was dismissed from the post of prime minister by the Sadr-e-Riyasat (head of state) Karan Singh in August 1953.
 Abdullah was also arrested on conspiracy charges.
-The Deputy Prime Minister Bakshi Ghulam Mohammad was sworn in as the next Prime Minister.
-His Cabinet consisted of:
+The deputy prime minister Bakshi Ghulam Mohammad was sworn in as the next prime minister.
+His Cabinet members were: